 As it is qualitative only, our process does not include testing of any kind.
 Our assessment sessions are offered throughout the world via zoom, and the process consists of written preparation and a two-hour live online assessment discussion.
 Our assessors have extensive training and experience working with gifted, twice-exceptional and multi-exceptional adults (and they are themselves gifted and multi-exceptional).
 Read what our assessment clients say about what they've gained from their assessment experiences with us, and learn more about the process and scheduling below.

 WHAT WE EVALUATE

-A qualitative assessment looks at giftedness based on cognitive, thought, and emotional patterns.
+A qualitative assessment looks at giftedness based on cognitive, thought, emotional and other patterns of awareness.
 Via your preparatory work and our live assessment discussion with you, we combine our professional knowledge with an exploration of your mind space in order to understand the way your mind works.
-Our assessments take a full-picture look at your unique profile including:
+Using the model of giftedness developed by InterGifted's founder Jennifer Harvey Sallin, which you can learn more about here, our assessments take a full-picture look at your unique profile including:

 - your level of giftedness

 - your areas of intelligence and how they work together most naturally for you

 - how complicating factors such as trauma history and chronic physical or mental health issues may have affected your ability to express your gifted mind and self fully

 - how environmental and social support, resources, and opportunities (or lack thereof) have helped or hindered your ability to express essential parts of your gifted mind and self fully